richardso21/SERP2021-BGSUB/README.md

  - `mask.py`: Used locally to convert Labelme `.json`s into binary masks
  - `img_DS/prudhoe#_DS/move.py`: Moves files in DS directories into `scratch` for FgSegNet model
      - Reduces image dimensions by half (due to GPU memory limitations)
+ - `testData.py`: Selects non-manually-masked images labeled to have foreground objects, and randomly picks 2x the amount of non-foreground images
+     - Results in 1/3 positive and 2/3 negative images, which better simulates the proportions of images in dataset than 1/2 split.

 ### Acknowledgements
 I would like to thank Dr. Michael I Mandel from Brooklyn College CUNY as well as Dr. John Davis from Staten Island Technical High School for assisting, advising, and supervising me throughout this project.